-Key Finding:
+Key Finding - mixed methods save the day:

-- The client survey and analysis of taxation data revealed that on average, the NCB had actually and adverse impact on family incomes ... completely opposite to the program intent. - The Federal government rejected the report out of hand, and commissioned another study that showed poverty had been ameliorated. - Re-analysis of focus group results revealed an important detail... many parents with younger children used the income supplement to reduce work hours to increase parenting time, especially if the child had a disability. - Re-analysis of the client survey established that the NCB was actually a program to support parents and not a poverty reduction initiative.
+- The client survey and analysis of taxation data revealed that, on average, the NCB had an adverse impact on family incomes... completely opposite to the program's intent. - The Federal government rejected the report out of hand and commissioned another study showing that poverty had been ameliorated. - Re-analysis of focus group results revealed an important detail... many parents with younger children used the income supplement to reduce work hours to increase parenting time, especially when the child had a disability. - A re-analysis of the client survey established that the NCB was a program that supported parenting, not a poverty reduction initiative. - The Federal government eventually accepted this perspective.

-Part C: Mixed modes as a Bayesian perspective
+Part F: Mixed modes as a Bayesian perspective